-- "Enabling Strict TLS" below settings for Standalone Sentry SSL connections to UEM. - "Enabling Server Name Indication (SNI)" on the next page. - View the Available and Selected protocols and cipher suites.
-See "Cipher Suites and Protocols" on the next page. - Set up custom protocol and cipher suite configuration.See "Cipher Suites and Protocols" on the next page.
+- "Enabling Strict TLS" on the next page settings for Standalone Sentry SSL connections to UEM. - "Enabling Server Name Indication (SNI)" on page 212.

+- View the Available and Selected protocols and cipher suites.
+See "Cipher Suites and Protocols" on the next page. - Set up custom protocol and cipher suite configuration.
+See "Cipher Suites and Protocols" on the next page.

-The EMM SSL Configuration page allows the administrator the flexibility to configure Standalone Sentry to use cipher suites and protocols to match the security and system needs of your enterprise.
+The EMM SSL Configuration page allows the administrator the flexibility to configure Ivanti Standalone Sentry to use cipher suites and protocols to match the security and system needs of your enterprise.